JakeWiniski/FUNGI-TUBE-Fungal-Growth-Innovation-Tube-Bioreactor/README.md

 See the [LICENSE](./LICENSE) file for more information.

+## AI Use Disclosure

+This project was developed with assistance from generative AI and coding-agent tools.
+AI was used for coding, debugging, and development support; analytical design, validation, interpretation, and final decisions were performed by the author.

 ## Citation

 If you use FUNGI-TUBE in research, teaching, or development, please cite: